 Chelsea is someone I have worked with many times now on selling blogs through her online marketplace, Blogs for Sale.
 She has built a successful business as both a blogger and a business intermediary, helping others to sell their blogs.

 If you have ever wondered about the process of making money from buying and selling blogs, you will find this interview to be extremely interesting!

-1. Could you tell us a little bit about yourself and HerPaperRoute?
+1. Could you tell us a little bit about yourself?

 2. How did you get started blogging?

-I had over a decade of experience in marketing, and online business growth.
-So it was a natural fit!
-And pretty soon HerPaperRoute grew in popularity, then its income surpassed any paycheque I’d earned as an employee, and an awesome community formed around it.
+I had over a decade of experience in marketing, so it was a natural fit!
+And pretty soon HerPaperRoute grew in popularity, then its income surpassed any paycheque I’d earned as an employee, and an awesome community formed.

 3. What was the first blog you sold?

 The first blog I sold was a beauty blog.
 I started it from scratch, monetized it with affiliate links and sold it on its 1-year-old birthday for $40,000 USD.